An old piece. To be honest, it was more of an experiment to see if I could pull off second person POV.

 Dead grass crunches underneath your paws.
 In the excitement of the hunt, you've somehow become separated from the rest of the pack.
 Howling gets you nowhere, as you only hear your voice echoing back at you.
 You scan the surrounding area, hoping to catch a sign of movement, but see nothing.
 It's almost as if you're the only living thing out here.
 Your human mind might find that rather ironic, but, since you're a wolf at the moment, all that matters to you is that you find the others.
 Wolves don't do well on their own.

-You trot onwards, sniffing the wind for any sent drifting upon it.
+You trot onwards, sniffing the wind for any scent drifting upon it.
 This wind however, is too fierce.
 It tears at your fur, and whistles around you, bringing the threat of rain with it.
 The clouds hover overhead, dark and foreboding.
 Rain doesn't overly bother you.
 If it does start to pour it down, then you can just find shelter.
 After all, you've hunted in a downpour before.

 You stop to howl again.
 There's always a chance that the pack are near by, and that you've somehow missed them.
 No answering howls reach your ears, and so, with a slightly heavier tread than before, you move on again, across the endless expanse of plain, still searching for any sign of life.